Local soundscapes as canonised knowledge: Music, place and circulation in Kṣemakarṇa’s Rāgamālā (1570)

 About the speaker

-Ayesha Sheth is a historian of early modern South Asia.
-Ayesha's work focuses on courtly culture, polity formation, and the intersection of music, literature, and comparative knowledge traditions within South Asia and the broader Persianate cosmopolis.
+Ayesha Sheth is a historian of early modern South Asia, specialising in courtly culture and polity formation with a particular focus on music, literature, and comparative knowledge traditions in South Asia and the broader Persianate cosmopolis.
+She received her PhD from the Department of South Asia Studies at the University of Pennsylvania.

 Image credit: Wikimedia Commons (Bhairavi Ragini)